 - Complete the International Organization Request Form (PDF).

 - Download your most recent I-94 Record.

 - Submit the completed IO Request Form, IO Offer Letter, and I-94 Record to your dedicated IS Advsior via email (in-person submissions are not accepted).

-- Within 3-5 business days, OGS will recommend IO and issue a new Form I-20 to be included in the USCIS IO application.
-Incomplete letters will delay I-20 issuance.
+- Within 3-5 business days, OGS will issue a new Form I-20 reflecting your IO request.

 - Offer Letter from an approved international organization (Sample Offer Letter [PDF])